ebzzry/ebzzry.github.io/en/fkd/nix.md

 ```

 It is also possible to specify default values.
 When a parameter with default value is not used, the
-default value is used.
+default value will be used.
 They are declared similarly in Common Lisp:

 ```lisp
 (defun foop (a &optional (b "O.o"))